phac-nml/biohansel/docs/source/user-docs/output.rst

 |
 *Error Type 2: Mixed Sample*
 """"""""""""""""""""""""""""
-Two possible causes:
+A mixed sample error is where BioHansel is unsure what the final subtype is of the sample due to one of two possible causes:

-1.)
-BioHansel came out with an "inconsistent result" designation
+1. BioHansel came out with an "inconsistent result" designation

-2.)
-Position conflict: both "+" and "-" targets are found in the same target genome position above background noise level -> (possible solution) if the average genome coverage is above 100, increase the minimum k-mer threshold to at least 10% of the average genome coverage
+2. Position conflict: both "+" and "-" targets are found in the same target genome position above background noise level

+A possible solution to this error if the average genome coverage is above 100 is to increase the minimum k-mer threshold to at least 10% of the average genome coverage.
+This will change the background noise tolerated and potentially allow for a positive result to occur.

 |mixed|